yoon-bang/BEST/README.md

     🥕Software : Develop an algorithm that can evacuate people efficiently.

-    🥕Hardware : Using Beacons consumes less energy to locate every floor
+    🥕Hardware : Using Beacons which consumes less energy to locate every floor.

 💡 *Novelty*

-    1. High accuracy of indoor localization using iBeacon => We researched about Wi-Fi based indoor localization, and we figured out that it is not accurate enough due to lack of Access Point.
+    1. High accuracy of indoor localization using iBeacon => We researched Wi-Fi based indoor localization, and we figured out that it is not accurate enough due to lack of Access Points.
-      We include beacon and Access Point when we localize, and we will gain 22% increase in accuracy.
+       We include beacon and Access Point when we localize, and we will gain a 22% increase in accuracy.

-    2. Real-Time socket communication and Optimized Route Algorithm => Most previous research works on Evacuation Algorithm based on database.
+    2. Real-Time socket communication and Optimized Route Algorithm => Most previous research works on Evacuation Algorithms based on the database.
 It means that they cannot modify the evacuation route based on real-time data.
-      Our team concentrates on real-time route modification to make sure that victims can stay away from hazards Our project also detects location of fire, so people may know the location of fire.
+       Our team concentrates on real-time route modification to make sure that victims can stay away from hazards Our project also detects the location of the fire, so people may know the location of the fire.

     3. Augmented Reality
-      Since we developed optimized route algorithm to calculate the best route, if we cannot give advice to victims clearly, it would be useless.
+       => Since we developed an optimized route algorithm to calculate the best route, if we cannot advise victims it would be useless.
        Previous work used 2D navigation and image-based navigation. for 2D navigation, It has its limits on being too dependent on angles, that users cannot notice if they are on the right route.
-      Image based navigation, has its limits on malfunctioning at real situation full of smoke.
+       Image-based navigation has its limits on malfunctioning in a real situation full of smoke.
        We developed Augmented Reality for those who cannot notice exit sign.
-It is clear to see, and it works when they does not have clear sight.
+It is clear to see, and it works when they do not have clear sight.

 🏛 *System Overview*
  <p align="center">
    <img src="https://github.com/BeaconAR/BEST/raw/main/image/Overview.png" alt="Image Error"/>
 </p>

-    1. Raspberry Pi always tries to detect fire, and server always checks if Raspberry Pi works or not.
-Once Raspberry Pi detects fire, It sends to server HTTP request to let the server know the situation of fire.
+    1. Raspberry Pi always tries to detect fire, and the server always checks if Raspberry Pi works or not.
+Once Raspberry Pi detects a fire, It sends to a server an HTTP request to let the server know the situation of fire.

-    2. Server gets blueprint of building from Database, and sends the beacon status if it works well.
+    2. Server gets blueprint of building from Database and sends the beacon status if it works well.

-    3. Server sends notification to victim's mobile device, and
+    3. Server sends a notification to the victim's mobile device, and

-    4. If smartphone opens the application, it start collecting Beacon's RSSI, UUID, major and minor value.
+    4. If the smartphone opens the application, it starts collecting Beacon's RSSI, UUID, major and minor value.

-    5. Smartphone start calculating current location from the data collected via machine learning, and sends server location data
+    5. Smartphone starts calculating the current location from the data collected via machine learning and sends server location data

-    6. Server calculates the fastest way to escape, and sends back to smartphone.
+    6. Server calculates the fastest way to escape and sends it back to the smartphone.
 At this part, A* or Dijkstra Algorithm will be used

 🖥️ *Environment Setting*